ISDuBA/ISDuBA/docs/security_considerations.md

 PostgreSQL documentation for backups and restoration:
 <https://www.postgresql.org/docs/current/backup.html>

+### aes-keys
+The `aes_key` is used to encrypt the passwords/secrets specified for the sources.
+If no key is provided, the stored secrets cannot be decrypted upon restarting the application and must be re-entered in the source configuration.

 # Docker/Container setup

 This repo contains guides for docker compose and development setups.